DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-11-13-round-10-support-console-research-findings.md

 This research aimed to test the user journeys for payments, sampling and clawbacks within the support console.

+## User needs addressed by this research

+1. As a support user, I need guidance on how to use the support console for payments, sampling and clawbacks, so that I am able to successfully complete the required tasks.

+2. As a support user, I need to know how to action claims, so that I am able to complete tasks payments, sampling and clawbacks tasks relating to claims.

 ## Who we spoke to

 We spoke to 3 members of the support team who will be managing claims for the Claim funding for mentor training service via the support console.